Tappr/tappr-slate/source/index.html.md

 }
 ```

-The 3rd party POS system can find a transaction by id.
+The POS system can find a transaction by id.

 #### Parameter